-Set the value for NAT Dynamic mode to pass through to "ON".
+Set the value for NAT Dynamic mode to pass through to ON.
 Also, use display SLP services to see if the services are visible on both sides of the NAT router.

-4 Optimizing
+Optimizing

 Once your network is running, the protocols associated with IP and IPXTM are largely responsible for auto-tuning themselves based on network conditions.
-There are, however, some settings that you can change to further optimize the way your server receives and forwards packets.
-See the following topics:
+There are, however, some settings that you can change to further optimize the way your server receives and forwards packets:

-- "Using Large Internet Packets" on page 65
+- Using Large Internet Packets (page 49)

-- "Using Packet Burst" on page 66
+- Using Packet Burst (page 49)

-- "Increasing Maximum and Minimum Packet Receive Buffers" on page 67
+- Increasing Maximum and Minimum Packet Receive Buffers (page 50)

-Using Large Internet Packets
+4.1 Using Large Internet Packets